Streamlight HPL Face-Cap Rumour: Twice The Candela For TLR Lights!

 Takeaways

 Is it worth it to you?
 Are you motivated enough to get that performance gain that you’ll go out and find that new holster?
 If so, please let us know down in the comments what pistol you’re running.
 If we get enough requests, we’ll make holsters!
+[Editor: Werkz now provides a wide selection of holsters that support either the TLR-7 HL-X, or this swap.]

 About the Author